 Under the terms of the engagement letter between Moelis & Company and Cornell, Moelis & Company agreed to act as Cornell's financial advisor in connection with the merger.
-In accordance with the terms of such engagement letter, (i) Moelis & Company received a fee of \$1,000,000 upon the delivery of its opinion, which was not contingent upon the consummation of the merger and (ii) Moelis & Company will receive a transaction fee contingent upon the consummation of the merger equal to 1.0% of the transaction value (as defined in the engagement letter) or approximately \$7 million based on the closing price of Cornell common stock on April 30, 2010.
+In accordance with the terms of the engagement letter, Moelis & Company received a fee of \$1,000,000 upon the delivery of its fairness opinion, which was not contingent upon the consummation of the merger.
+If the merger is consummated, Moelis & Company will receive a transaction fee equal to 1.0% of the transaction value (as defined in the engagement letter) or approximately \$7 million based upon the closing price of GEO common stock on July 9, 2010.
 The opinion fee is creditable against the fee payable upon consummation of the merger.
+If the merger is not consummated and Cornell is entitled to expense reimbursement, Moelis & Company will be entitled to receive 20% of such expense reimbursement, up to a maximum of \$400,000.
 In addition, Cornell has agreed to reimburse Moelis & Company for certain expenses and indemnify Moelis & Company for certain liabilities arising out of its engagement.
 Other than its engagement in connection with the merger, Moelis & Company has no agreement, arrangement or understanding for the provision of investment banking or other related services to either Cornell or GEO.